Oliwash254/ci-vectorizer-pipeline/README.md

 Saves waveform/electrodogram previews in output/plots/.

-2. Launch the Streamlit app:
+# 2. Launch the Streamlit app:
-bash
-Copy
-Edit
 streamlit run streamlit_app/app.py
 You can: